OrensteinLab/GreedyMini/README.md

 ## Introduction

-All methods described here generate a *binary* minimizer order, in order to transform the binary minimizer to a DNA minimizer, we first encode the DNA sequence into binary, we then apply the GreedyMini order on the odd bits, apply a lexicographical order on the even bits (or any other order) and then concatenate the results.
-The upper bounds for DNA density shown in this toolkit are for the lowest density order between extending a binary minimizer to DNA using odd bits for GreedyMini and even for lexicographic and extending a binary minimizer to DNA using even bits for GreedyMini and odd bits for lexicographic.
-Note that in both cases the most significant bits come from GreedyMini.
+All methods described here generate a *binary* minimizer order, in order to transform the binary minimizer to a DNA minimizer, we first encode the DNA sequence into binary, we then apply the GreedyMini order on the odd bits, apply a lexicographical order on the even bits (or any other order) and then concatenate the results to get the final rank.
+The upper bounds for DNA density shown in this toolkit are for the lowest density order between: (1) extending a binary minimizer to DNA using odd bits for GreedyMini and even for lexicographic (2) extending a binary minimizer to DNA using even bits for GreedyMini and odd bits for lexicographic.
+Note that in both cases the most significant bits come from GreedyMini when calculating the final rank.

 <img src="github%20figures/example_binary_to_dna.png" alt="Extending to DNA" width="600">

 To generate minimizers for various w and k values, we reccomend first running GM-expected to generate a minimizer for the set of required w and k values.
-In case GM-expected would take too much time (i.e., w+k is large), one can create an order for smaller set of w or k, and then extend them using GM-improve or GM-k, respectively.
+In case GM-expected would take too much time (i.e., w+k is large), one can generate an minimizer for smaller set of w or k, and then extend them using GM-improve or GM-k, respectively.
 Usually it's better to run for smaller w and run GM-improve.

-Another option, is to generate an order for k' < k, and then rank the first k' bits using GreedyMini and rank the rest lexicographically (Before extending to DNA), very similarly to how we concatenate the ranks in the figure.
-One can also generate an order for w' < w (as it would still rank all k-mers) and use that.
-If time allows it's always better to either generate an order from GM-expected, or GM-improve and use the aforementioned methods only if necessary.
+Another option, is to generate a minimizer for k' < k, and then rank the first k' bits using GreedyMini and rank the rest lexicographically (Before extending to DNA), very similarly to how we concatenate the ranks in the figure.
+One can also generate a minimizer for w' < w (as it would still rank all k-mers) and use that.
+If time allows it's always better to either generate a minimizer from GM-expected, or GM-improve and use the aforementioned methods only if necessary.

 ## Precalculated Minimizers
-We provide minimizers that were created during our benchmarking of GreedyMini in [here](minimizer%20loading%20example).
+We provide minimizers that were generated during our benchmarking of GreedyMini in [here](minimizer%20loading%20example).

 ## Prerequisites